 We had so much fun snorkeling that we lost track of time.

-If you are doing something fun and you don't realize how much time has passed, you can say that you've 'lost track of time.'
+When you don't know how much time has passed, you can say that you've 'lost track of time.'
 Notice the following:

 - Sorry we're late.
-We lost track of time.
+We lost track of time shopping.

 creepy • lose track